-Make sure your fire extinguisher is working properly and make sure it is up to date.
-Another important thing you must do when preparing for a hurricane on a budget is to create a plan and not just a plan.
+Ensure your fire extinguisher is working properly and it is up to date.
+Another important thing you must do when preparing for a hurricane on a budget is creating a plan, not just a plan.

 Write down emergency numbers

-Make sure that you write down all emergency numbers don’t save them on your phone or anything electronic.
-Write it down and let everyone in your family know where it will be located.
+Please make sure you write down all emergency numbers.
+Don't save them on your phone or anything electronic.
+Instead, write it down and let everyone in your family know where it will be located.

 Write down a hurricane plan.

-Again, the CDC has a great resource on how to create a hurricane plan that we suggest you read and implement.
+Again, the CDC has a great resource on creating a hurricane plan that we suggest you read and implement.

-Most importantly when you create your plan make sure that everyone in your family is included and knows and understands the hurricane plan this is so important.
+Most importantly, when you create your plan, make sure that everyone in your family is included and knows and understands the hurricane plan.

-With these plans make sure you include your pets too, and another resource of information can be found when you click here.
+With these plans, make sure you include your pets too, and another information resource can be found when you click here.

-But just some quick important tips below when it come to your pets:
+But just some quick important tips below when it comes to your pets:

-- Make sure that your pet is wearing a collar and tag with up to date information.
+- First, ensure that your pet wears a collar and tag with up-to-date information.

 - Microchip your pets.

 - Keep a leash or carrier near the exit.

-You can also download these free checklists too to help you in emergency situations:
+You can also download these free checklists too to help you in emergencies:

-Preparing for a hurricane doesn’t have to break the bank or bust your budget.
-When you plan ahead, do simple things like cleaning your yard and little house maintenance when a hurricane is near you worry about other important things and focus on keeping your family safe.
+Preparing for a hurricane doesn't have to break the bank or bust your budget.
+Do simple things like cleaning your yard and little house maintenance when you plan.
+When a hurricane is near, you worry about other important things and focus on keeping your family safe.

-Planning ahead, having emergency supplies year-round, and keeping and maintain important papers such as home insurance will help you to reduce cost and any financial surprises that might happen if a hurricane will affect your area.
+Planning ahead, having emergency supplies year-round, and keeping and maintaining essential papers such as home insurance will help you reduce costs and any financial surprises that might happen if a hurricane affects your area.

-The resources here are free or low cost and always remember to focus on the safety of your family above all.
+The resources here are free or low cost; always remember to focus on your family's safety above all.